justeattakeaway/fozzie-components/packages/f-services/README.md

     ### window
     Uses the `window-or-global` module for SSR compatibility.
     - `addEvent` - Add an event listener with a callback function.
 Optional throttling.
+Returns the function that will be called by the listener.
     - `getWindowHeight` - Returns the current innerHeight.
     - `getWindowWidth` - Returns the current innerWidth.
     - `removeEvent` - Remove an event listener.
+To remove a throttled event, pass in the value returned by `addEvent` when the listener was added.